Since the 2014 independence referendum, scores of claims, vows and scare stories of the ‘No’ campaign turned out completely false.

 Just weeks into Liz Truss’ tenure as Prime Minister, the pound fell down to the lowest level ever recorded.

 And after Boris Johnson unlawfully shut down Parliament, repeatedly broke international law and became an international laughing stock, perhaps that’s not the strongest argument for the Union.
 Did anyone say “Britain Trump”?

 5. “We don’t need independence because one day Labour will save us”

-Perhaps it’s no wonder why a majority of Labour voters, and an increasing number of key trade unions, back Scotland’s right to choose independence – a right shamefully denied by Labour’s leadership.
+Perhaps it’s no wonder why a large chunk of Labour voters, and an increasing number of trade union leaders, back Scotland’s right to choose independence – a right shamefully denied by Keir Starmer and Anas Sarwar.

 ✊🏼 Sharon Graham, the new General Secretary of @unitetheunion, backs Scotland’s right to choose.

 📣 “For me, self-determination of Scotland is absolutely critical and I support it.”